RunestoneInteractive/httlads/_sources/Statistics/cs2_exploring_business_data.rst

 Thinking About Starting Your Business
 -------------------------------------

-This case study utilizes the `starting a business <../_static/Start_a_Business_2019.csv>`_ data set obtained from the Doing Business-World Bank website.
+This case study utilizes the `starting a business <../_static/Start_a_Business_2019.csv>`_ (also called business start-up) data set obtained from the Doing Business-World Bank website.
 The data set contains indicators from over 190 countries that measure the relative ease of starting a business in those countries.
 The data set looks at two limited liability companies in various regions and countries around the world.

-Each country in the data set measures things such as the minimum amount of capital investment an entrepreneur must have to start a business, and the number of procedures that necessary to register the business, and more that will be covered throughout this case study.
+Each country in the data set measures things such as the minimum amount of capital investment an entrepreneur must have to start a business, and the number of procedures that are necessary to register the business, and more that will be covered throughout this case study.

 The ease of starting a business for each country is measured on a scale of 0-100.
 A score of zero represents the country with the lowest performance while 100 represents the country with the highest performance.

 Below are definitions of the indicators found in the data set.

--  **Business Start-Up Rank:** Countries are ranked on a score representing the relative ease of starting a business.
+-  **Starting a Business Rank:** Countries are ranked on a score representing the relative ease of starting a business.
--  **Business Start-Up Score:** These scores are calculated using the simple average of all the indicators' scores.
+-  **Starting a Business Score:** These scores are calculated using the simple average of all the indicators' scores.
 -  **Procedures:** The activities that must be accomplished to get the business registered with its associated governmental entity.
 -  **Time (days):** The median number of days needed to get the business up and running for each country/region.
 -  **Cost:** The amount of money that must be expended to get the business started (such as official, legal, and professional services fees, etc.).